Texas is a state of big ideas and bigger personalities.

 So, before committing to a business name in Texas, there are three searches you should conduct to ensure that you can legally secure the name you want.

 - Conduct a Google search for your business name.
-If another business has already claimed that name, then it’s probably time to go back to the drawing board.
+If another business has already claimed that name, it’s probably time to return to the drawing board.

 - Check with the Texas Secretary of State.
 You can also reserve or register your new business name here once it’s passed all three of these checks.